Tokyo Olympics daily TV schedule: Times, dates, channels, what's on today, how to watch new sports - NBC Sports

-The Tokyo Olympics begin this week and NBC Sports has you covered with the daily schedule including TV channel information, event highlights, start times, dates, new sports at the Tokyo Games and more.
+The Tokyo Olympics bare underway and NBC Sports has you covered with the daily schedule including TV channel information, event highlights, start times, dates, new sports at the Tokyo Games and more.

+For a full streaming schedule and to see what Olympic events are live now, check out the NBC Olympics live schedule page.

 RELATED: Learn more about how to get Peacock here.